birhburh/hello-haiku-rs/README.md

-Simple example of using rust, cxx and OpenGL in Haiku OS
+Simple example of using rust, cc and OpenGL in Haiku OS

 What you need:
 ```sh